kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/_index.md

 ### Verify your configuration

-To verify that your configuration was accepted, inspect the proxy CRDs.
+To verify that your configuration was accepted, inspect the proxy CRs.
 They should have the values you specified.

 ```bash
 kubectl get proxy  --all-namespaces -o yaml